-Tours are usually 3 to 4 hours, includes an educational presentation on marine turtle biology, ecology, threats and conservation measures. can be booked through the Exmouth Visitor’s Centre.
+Tours are usually 3 to 4 hours, including an educational presentation on marine turtle biology, ecology, threats and conservation measures.
+Tours can be booked through the Exmouth Visitor’s Centre.

 If you are planning on heading to the beaches and viewing the turtles without a tour, you should read this Code of Conduct prior.

 - Tours available: December to February (depending on availability)